amadeus4dev/developer-guides/docs/sdks/node-sdk.md

 # Node SDK

-Amadeus Node SDK for Self-service APIs is available with `npm`(node package manager) and Amadeus for Developers team is continuosly updating with new APIs and features. you can refer [Amadeus-node GitHub page](https://github.com/amadeus4dev/amadeus-node) or [Amadeus npm page](https://www.npmjs.com/package/amadeus) for more details of change logs and issues to be fixed for up-to-date usage.
+Amadeus Node SDK for Self-service APIs is available with `npm`(node package manager) and Amadeus for Developers team is continuously updating with new APIs and features.

+You can refer to the [amadeus-node](https://github.com/amadeus4dev/amadeus-node) or [Amadeus npm package](https://www.npmjs.com/package/amadeus) for more details on the changelog.

 ## Installation
-This module has been tested using Node 6 and higher, though it should work with Node 4 and 5 as well.
+This module has been tested using [Node LTS versions](https://nodejs.org/en/about/releases/).
 You can install it using Yarn or NPM.

 ```sh
 npm install amadeus --save
 ```

 ## Getting Started
-To make your first API call, you will need to [register](https://developers.amadeus.com/register) for an Amadeus Developer Account and [set up your first application](https://developers.amadeus.com/my-apps).
+To make your first API call, you will need to [register](https://developers.amadeus.com/register) for an Amadeus Developers Account and [set up your first application](https://developers.amadeus.com/my-apps).

 ```js
 var Amadeus = require('amadeus');